teamclairvoyant/restonomer/restonomer-docs/source/restonomer_transformations.md

 ## FilterRecords

-It lets the user filter records from the response.
+It lets the user filter records from the response based on a provided filter condition.

 This transformation expects user to provide below inputs: